mlocati/unipoints/README.md

 ### Planes

-Planes are blocks of 65,536 continguous codepoints and may contain zero, one or many blocks.
+Planes are blocks of 65,536 contiguous codepoints and may contain zero, one or many blocks.

 ### General Category